threefoldfoundation/tft/bsc/development.md

 Now browse to [bscscan-testnet](https://testnet.bscscan.com/) and search for your deployed contract.

-### 10: Make multisig contract owner of the Token contract.
+### 10: Make multisig contract owner of the Token contract

 Copy the multisig contract address, click on the 3th tab in the remix editor and click on the token contract implementation in the section `deployed contracts`.